prinnevald/project-ideas/README.md

 - [ ] :sparkles: Telegram bot that gives IIN, fares, living place, unpaid fees, registered vehicles and companies of person given to the bot
 - [ ] Create the best kazakhstani search engine
 - [ ] Python module to handle NDMP
+- [ ] Random sentence generator to automate the writing of weekly activity reports for internship
+- [ ] Create repository with python modules for different RFS services running on different ports